 This step also gives the primer something to adhere to.
 This makes the primer stick better, which in turn produces a more favorable result.

 For a thorough guide on blasting, check out our blog: How to Blast Metals for a Brand New Finish

 3. Priming the Surface of Metal Products like Condensers

-Primer acts like a protective coat when it is applied to metal.
+Primer acts as a protective coat when it is applied to metal.
 It can repair minor blemishes caused by damage that may have built up on a metal surface over time.

 Primer acts to seal moisture out, which is especially important when HVAC equipment is involved.
-This gives the metal extra longevity while reducing the amount of contaminants that “linger” on the metal.
+This gives the metal extra longevity while reducing the number of contaminants that “linger” on the metal.